You are currently viewing: Medela - English

 Why does my stored breast milk smell odd?

-You may notice that your refrigerated or defrosted breast milk can sometimes smell different.
+You may notice that your refrigerated or thawed breast milk can sometimes smell different.
 This is because an enzyme called lipase breaks down fats and releases fatty acids – a process that helps prevent the growth of harmful bacteria.

-If you have to transport your milk between work and home or daycare, use a cooler bag with ice packs.2 For more on pumping and storing milk on the move, read our article on travelling and pumping.
+If you have to transport your milk between work and home or daycare, use a cooler bag with ice packs.

 Related Products